 Uncover the True Purpose of Assessment in this learner-centered take on the practice and its possibilities.

 Testing Without Testing: The New Normal

 What if we could have all of the benefits of standardized tests without the intrusion on teaching and learning?
 What if we had a way to collect the same inputs that give educators a meaningful sense of student achievement, and provide comparisons across classes, schools, and systems in a way that had the same (or better) statistical validity and reliability?

 To make this dream a reality, we need technology platforms that capture varied student inputs and associate the data with a learning taxonomy.
 Using those day-to-day variables and measuring them against statistically valid and reliable measures could begin to create a model so that standardized measures could be removed entirely in the future.
-In fact, this is exactly what learner-centered tools like Altitude Learning and Minerva’s Forum learning environment are helping educators to accomplish.
+In fact, this is exactly what learner-centered tools like the Altitude Learning platform are helping educators to accomplish.
 Imagine a future world where these sophisticated data models are accurate enough that policymakers would not need a standardized test to have valid and reliable information about student learning.

 The Benefits of Testing Less

 A future without standardized testing would not only benefit students, but the broader education system as a whole.
 Students would avoid a disjointed, test-driven schooling experience while the system could reallocate resources to efforts that have a more direct impact on learning.
 Some critics point out that the estimated $1.7 billion spent annually on testing is just a small percentage of the $600 billion we spend on K through 12 education per year in the United States.
 What is often missed in the conversation, however, is that simply removing the time spent testing and reallocating it to more productive learning would have a dramatic effect.